-Baseline and Target Setting
+3. Baseline and Target Setting

-All of our students will complete a baseline assessment in Maths, English using malt and access in key stage 2/3 and BKSB in key stage 3/4/5.
+All of our students will complete a baseline assessment in Maths, English and Science using BKSB.
 This will give an accurate assessment points/level to inform teacher's planning to ensure students are learning at the level in which they are capable.

 Each half term, teachers will provide targets for all students.
 Targets should be both realistic and aspirational.
-Progress towards these targets will be monitored by the Headteacher / Head of Education and reported to parents or social workers each term.
-Teacher assessment is continuous and recorded in classroom monitor Assessments on BKSB or MALT will be completed to monitor progress and gaps in learning.
+Progress towards these targets will be monitored by the Head of Education and reported to parents or social workers each half term.
+Assessments on BKSB will be completed termly to monitor progress and gaps in learning.